Sunday, December 07, 2008

 One of the few books I brought over with me from the U.S. to Australia was the Congregation of St. Joseph’s 2008 collection of Advent reflections, Winter’s Wisdom.

 True, it’s a rather incongruent title given that it’s summer here in Australia!
-But, be that as it may, it’s a great little booklet full of numerous and profound insights into God’s presence in our daily life.
+But, be that as it may, it’s a great little booklet full of numerous and profound insights into God’s presence in our daily lives.

 I particularly resonated with yesterday’s reflection by Diane Dean, CSJ Associate.
 It’s a reflection that focuses on “the gift God gives us with God’s presence in humanity” and the need to cultivate an “Olive Grove,” i.e., time and space to reconnect with this sacred gift within and around us.